-Brigitte Bardot arrived in St Tropez in 1956 to shoot And God Created Women, the film which would catapult her into international superstardom and transform the rustic fishing village into one of the hottest destinations in the South of France.
+Brigitte Bardot arrived in St Tropez in 1956 to shoot And God Created Women, the film which would catapult her into international superstardom and transform the rustic fishing village into the sizzling SuperyachtSet favourite it remains today.

 The French film star was a relative unknown when she began filming on St Tropez’s idyllic waterfront with her then husband director Roger Vadim.
 It was not the first time she had visited the seaside hamlet, however.

 Growing up, she had spent her summers in a nearby vacation house owned by her wealthy Parisian parents and, prior to her return as a 22-year-old, the Bardot family were not the only ones to succumb to the charms of the French Riviera town.

 Many of the places Bardot visited at the height of her celebrity status have since become the places to be seen for A-listers during a South of France yacht charter vacation.

 Writer Guy de Maupassant described the ‘lovely, little, modest town’ in 1888 and a string of artists, led by Impressionist Paul Signac in the late nineteenth century and followed up by the likes of Matisse and Picasso throughout the forties and fifties, sought inspiration from the Riviera gem.